 Andrew Bailey selected as Bank of England governor - FT

-Andrew Bailey, the Bank of England's former deputy governor, has been selected as the British central bank's governor, the Financial Times reported https://on.ft.com/35J0YHC on Thursday.
+The Bank of England has chosen former deputy governor Andrew Bailey as its new governor, the Financial Times reported on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)